hyperledger-archives/fabric/examples/chaincode/go/rbac/README.md

 1. Alice is the deployer of the chaincode;
 2. Alice wants to assign the administrator role to Bob;
 3. Alice obtains, via an out-of-band channel, a TCert of Bob, let us call this certificate *BobCert*;
-4. Alice constructs a deploy transaction, as described in *application-ACL.md*,  setting the transaction metadata to *DER(BobCert)*.
+4. Alice constructs a deploy transaction, as described in [Application ACLs](https://github.com/hyperledger/fabric/blob/master/docs/tech/application-ACL.md),  setting the transaction metadata to *DER(BobCert)*.
 5. Alice submits the transaction to the fabric network.

 Notice that Alice can assign to herself the role of administrator.